bonchae/GPM/README.md

 # [GPyM_TM](https://github.com/jrmazarura/GPM)

+NOTE: This package only contains our GSDMM implementation.
+GPM will be available soon.

 **GPyM_TM** is a Python package to perform topic modelling, either through the use of a Dirichlet multinomial mixture model, or a Poisson model.
 Each of the above models is available within the package in a separate class, namely GSDMM utilizes the Dirichlet multinomial mixture model, while GPM makes use of the Poisson model to perform the text clustering respectively.

 ## Preamble